wzsh/rpi_attach/README.md

 # Raspberry Pi Toolkits by wzs
-This repository collects some useful toolkits of mine when played with raspberry pi.
+This repository collects some useful toolkits of mine when played with Raspberry Pi.

 ## 1. rpitouch.h
 rpitouch.h is a library for handling touch event of Raspberry Pi mounted with a touchable LCD on Raspbian OS.

 ### Usage:
   1. #include "rpitouch.h"
   2. init:
     WZS::RPiTouch touch;
  		or

- 		WZS::RPiTouch* ptouch = new WZS::RPiTouch(); // need delete operation
+ 		WZS::RPiTouch* ptouch = new WZS::RPiTouch(); // need delete operation( delete ptouch; )

   3. update: